 How Content Marketing Drives Growth | Boost Your Business [Video]

 That's where content marketing comes in.
-According to the Content Marketing Institute, content marketing is defined as “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”
+According to the Content Marketing Institute, Content marketing is:

+A strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.

 The idea is to connect on a purely non-business level, then tell them how you will use that to help them solve their problems in business.
 Becoming this trusted resource and advisor, you position your company for leads that will generate increased revenue, which in turn fuels future growth.

 The title of Simon Sinek's book says it all, "Start with Why."
 This means you start your sales pitch by NOT selling anything.
 You start it by connecting with the people behind the business.
 Then tell them how you can help them make their business everything you know it can be.
 And from there, you sell your solutions to achieve this growth.

 The content itself can take many forms.
 A company blog is a great way to share detailed stories or updates.
 The myriad social media platforms connect with people when they want to be entertained, so posting funny videos or pictures that draw attention to a particular aspect of your business creatively is a fantastic way to draw people in.

 Content marketing is fundamentally about educating visitors with relevant content; it's also an opportunity to be creative and craft an experience that will delight them personally, make them subscribe/follow you and your business, and, most importantly, make them customers for life.
 If you publish good content, they may even forward it and tell their friends!

 Think of content marketing as having a conversation with a potential customer.
 What do you want your prospective buyers to know about your company?
 What are the critical pieces of information you want to be sure they have right off the bat?